With China Tourist Visa Resumed,

 TOP

-Dining Car on Tibet Train
+Where is the Dining Car Located on Tibet Train?

 Food on Tibet TrainYou can order tasty food in the dining carriage.